Updated: August 2018

 My research interests are in the ecology and evolution of aquatic organisms.
 I use both a comparative and integrative approach in my field and laboratory research to address questions at the community, population, organismal, cellular, and molecular levels of organization.
 Most of my studies have examined predator-prey and symbiotic interactions among marine organisms.
-Recently, I have also become involved in local environmental studies projects, such as an examination of the effects of an introduced mussel species on marine communities, biodiversity in anthropogenic sulfide-seeps, and quantitative surveys of eelgrass beds and bacterial mats.
+Research projects in my lab have examined a wide diversity of organisms, such as the effects of an introduced mussel species on marine communities, effects of wasting disease on sea star populations, biodiversity studies of invertebrates and microbes in anthropogenic sulfide-seeps, potential pathogens of eelgrass, and quantitative surveys of eelgrass beds and bacterial mats.

-Predation: I have studied predator-prey interactions among a variety of aquatic organisms.
+I have studied predator-prey interactions among a variety of aquatic organisms.
 Topics of particular interest include: effects of prey size/morphology/color on prey selection patterns by predators, chemical recognition of prey and predators, effects of diurnal activity patterns on predation rates, and the ecological consequences and evolution of prey escape behaviors.
 We have been conducting a variety of studies on predation by sea stars and crabs on native and introduced mussels in Puget Sound.
-Recently, we have also been examining the effects of bird predation on intertidal invertebrates (e.g., Rogers and Elliott, 2012).
+Recently, we have also been examining the effects of bird predation on intertidal invertebrates (e.g., Rogers and Elliott, 2013) and competition between sea star predators (Rogers, Schultz, and Elliott, 2018).

-We have also examined the distribution and abundance of eelgrass beds and bacterial mats in a variety of locations in Puget Sound (see Elliott et al. 2006).
-We are using an underwater video system with laser scaling and GPS (global positioning system) for quantitative analyses, and incorporating the data into a GIS (geographic information system) to produce accurate maps of the eelgrass beds, bacterial mats, and subtidal terrain.
-The goal of this work is to determine the environmental factors (e.g., substrate type, water quality) that are influencing where eelgrass and bacterial mats occur in the local area.
+We have also examined the distribution and abundance of eelgrass beds and bacterial mats in a variety of locations in Puget Sound (Elliott et al. 2006; Elliott and Hannam 2009).
+We are using intertidal surveys and an underwater video system with laser scaling and GPS (global positioning system) for quantitative analyses, and incorporating the data into a GIS (geographic information system) to produce accurate maps of the eelgrass beds, bacterial mats, and subtidal terrain.
+The goal of this work is to determine the environmental factors (e.g., substrate type, water quality, microbes) that are influencing where eelgrass and bacterial mats occur in the marine environment.

-There is very little known about the effects of wood waste on the environment, and ours was one of the first studies to show a definitive biological effect.
-Thus, many questions remain to be answered about eelgrass ecology and restoration, biodiversity, microbiology, and sediment chemistry in this system.
+There is very little known about the effects of wood waste on the environment, and our study was one of the first studies to show a definitive biological effect on the survival of eelgrass in nearshore areas affected by wood waste deposition.
+Many questions remain to be answered about eelgrass ecology and restoration, biodiversity, microbiology, and sediment chemistry in this system.
 The bacterial mats discovered in these areas of high hydrogen sulfide appear to be similar to those associated with deep sea hydrothermal vents, and I am collaborating with microbiology professor Mark Martin and a variety of students to characterize the microbial communities found in these areas.

 Potential research projects